timmons1234/project_template/README2.md

 SDN is the future. reduces man power, gives further insight into application, provides built in automation
 > * SDN reduces knowledge needed for the field, green engineers learn simpler concepts and start work faster
-> * ◦Does this create a new skill gap where workers lose needed engineering skills
+> * Does this create a new skill gap where workers lose needed engineering skills
-> * ◦If so, can we define tiered service based on knowledge and experience?
+> * If so, can we define tiered service based on knowledge and experience?
 How do we bridge the gap to allow tier transfer?

 Role of next gen technology in relation to hostile actors
 > * Security focus on automated threat posturing